Cookit-group-1/ALTA-Cookit-BE/README.md

 ## 🧑‍💻 About the Project

 <p align="justify">COOKIT is a web application-based social media that is useful for finding food recipes online.
-You can get food recipes from all over the world at COOKIT.
-Users can not only upload homemade recipes but can also upload re-cooking results.
-Users can also like recipes and follow other users.
-Users can also sell ingredients at COOKIT, but only verified users can sell them.</p>
+Users can
+share food recipes and re-cooking results with each other.
+There are several other social media supporting features such as followers on user and like, comment on post.
+To make this application more useful and have more selling points, there is also a feature to sell food ingredients and products from a recipe.</p>

 ## 🛠 Technology Stack